-He has generated a number of publications and academic papers including on topics related to post-traumatic hypopituitarism (PTHP), selection criteria and eligibility for growth hormone replacement in patients with hypopituitarism, hypogonadotropic hypogonadism following traumatic brain injury, the management of hypogonadotropic hypogonadism in type 2 diabetes mellitus and obesity, a review of triiodothyronine (T3) therapy in hypothyroidism, the diagnosis and management of primary hyperaldosteronism, guidelines for the diagnosis and management of polycystic ovary syndrome, bidirectional and tandem actions of aldosterone and parathyroid hormone with implications for cardiovascular, bone and metabolic disease risk and prevention, and management of fragility fractures in the age male in endocrinology practice.
-He has also conducted systematic and narrative reviews on topics including neuroimaging in hypoxic brain injury, psychotic disorders following traumatic brain injury, hypogonadotropic hypogonadism following traumatic brain injury, central cord syndrome and sexual dysfunction, neuroradiological findings following chronic PCB exposure, olfactory dysfunction following nasal bone fractures, medical outcomes in olfactory dysfunction, and a review of the cosyntropin stimulation test in secondary adrenal insufficiency diagnosis.
+His publications and research are in the areas of post-traumatic hypopituitarism (PTHP), selection criteria and eligibility for growth hormone replacement in patients with hypopituitarism, hypogonadotropic hypogonadism following traumatic brain injury, the management of hypogonadotropic hypogonadism in type 2 diabetes mellitus and obesity, a review of triiodothyronine (T3) therapy in hypothyroidism, the diagnosis and management of primary hyperaldosteronism, guidelines for the diagnosis and management of polycystic ovary syndrome, bidirectional and tandem actions of aldosterone and parathyroid hormone with implications for cardiovascular, bone and metabolic disease risk and prevention, and management of fragility fractures in the age male in endocrinology practice.
+He has also conducted systematic and narrative reviews on topics including neuroimaging in hypoxic brain injury, psychotic disorders following traumatic brain injury, seizure disorders/epilepsy following mild traumatic brain injury, central cord syndrome and sexual dysfunction, neuroradiological findings following chronic PCB exposure, olfactory dysfunction following nasal bone fractures, medical outcomes in olfactory dysfunction, and a review of the cosyntropin stimulation test in secondary adrenal insufficiency diagnosis.

 He holds a Master of Science in Clinical Endocrinology with distinction and is a Diplomate in Clinical Endocrinology with distinction.
-His endocrine clinical practice focuses on evaluating and managing select endocrine conditions including hypopituitarism, hypothyroidism, male and female hypogonadism, and polycystic ovarian syndrome, as well as screening for a variety of endocrine conditions with referral and coordinated care involving generalists and specialists in the fields of endocrinology and neuroendocrinology.
+His endocrine clinical practice focuses on evaluating and managing select endocrine conditions including hypopituitarism, hypothyroidism, male and female hypogonadism, and polycystic ovarian syndrome.

 Dr. Karen Parker is the co-founder of Neurevolution Medicine, LLC and a licensed naturopathic physician in Washington State.
 She is a fellow in metabolic and integrative medicine, and an advanced fellow in functional medicine.
 She is also a nationally certified menopause provider by the North American Menopause Society.

 Dr. Parker's practice focuses on hormonal influences on female stress resilience, mood, cognition and interpersonal relationships.
 She provides individualized treatments related to hormonal health, peri- and post-menopausal and age-related cognitive changes, as well as endocrine, cardio-metabolic health and weight loss.